 While coming to and from a meeting the other day, I rode in an elevator that had this user interface design: I’m guessing the history of this elevator goes something like this: The elevator was designed and delivered with a very straightforward, easy-to-use user interface such as this: A new requirement emerged: “We need to support braille!”
 Rather than redesigning the user interface properly, additional design was merely crowbarred into the original design.
 Requirement met.
-Problem solved.
-Or was it?
-I had the good fortune of watching two other people step on the elevator and try to select their floor.

 Are you about to take on a big website redesign?
 How about rebuilding that clunky-but-critical software application?
 Before you dive in, remember that the final arbiter of quality is not you, it’s your users.
 Here are a few steps to better understanding their needs and behaviors before you spend any precious programming dollars.